 Again, this is going to depend on your state of residence.
 Some states have caliber and magazine capacity restrictions.
 Certain places require that the weapon you’re carrying be a handgun rather than other types of firearms.
 Others impose no such restriction, and in fact, obtaining a permit may allow an individual to carry many types of weapons concealed on their person.
-Most people who choose to carry a weapon concealed on their person choose a handgun to carry.
+Most people who choose to carry firearms concealed on their person choose a handgun to carry.

 Do I Need a Permit for Concealed Carry?

 Whether you need a permit to carry a firearm concealed on your person will depend on the state in which you live.
 Currently, every state in the country has some form of concealed carry, though certain places make it so difficult (or virtually impossible) to obtain the permit needed that, in practice, there is little to no concealed carry allowed in that state (Hawaii is one such place).

 Currently, 21 states have passed or instituted some form of constitutional carry.
 In states that have passed permitless carry, there is no requirement that you obtain a permit before carrying a firearm, though the option is still available in every permitless carry state except Vermont, as Vermont has never required a permit to carry a gun.
 Generally, even if your state allows permitless carry, it’s still a good idea to go through the permitting process if you have the resources to do so.